Skip to main content Scroll Top

 SAFETY AND DOSAGE

 Vitamins are separated into two categories based on how they are absorbed and whether or not they are stored in the body.
 Along with vitamin C, the B vitamins are water-soluble.
-Water-soluble vitamins dissolve in water upon entering the body, but your body cannot store excess amounts of water-soluble vitamins for later use.
-This is both good and bad — good because you are not at risk of toxicity from these vitamins, but bad because you need to be sure you are getting enough through food and supplements.
+Water-soluble vitamins dissolve in water upon entering the body, and your body doesn’t store large excess amounts for later use — good, because you’re not accumulating them long-term, but it also means you need to be sure you’re getting enough through food and supplements.

 EXPERTS, RESOURCES AND THINGS TO EXPLORE